Iowa Fishing License 2023: Types, Costs and How To Buy

 Before we explain all about how to get an Iowa fishing license, just a few brief words on the quality of fishing in Iowa.

-There is great diversity of fishing in Iowa from the mountain trout fishing in the streams of the northeast to the backwater fishing for bass, catfish and panfish in the Mississippi River.
+There is a great diversity of fishing in Iowa, from the mountain trout fishing in the streams of the northeast to the backwater fishing for bass, catfish, and panfish in the Mississippi River.

 On the western border of Iowa, the Missouri River offers excellent fishing for catfish and sauger.
 The southern part of the river is one of the only places in Iowa to catch blue catfish.